evolutics/iftree/README.md

 ### Custom file data

 To associate custom data with your files, you can plug in a macro that initializes each asset.
-It is simpler than you may think.
 Toy example:

 ```rust
 macro_rules! my_initialize {